 Fly Casting Instruction & Challenges

 Over the last decade, I have met with countless fresh and saltwater fly fishing guides.
-I have been on their boats as a client, talked with them at conferences, fly club events, and boat docks.
-Over the last two decades, the most common complaint I have heard from the fly fishing guides is that 80%-90% of their clients cannot get the job done with their fly casting.
-Guides express frustration with their client’s accuracy, distance, and overall fly fishing skills in the boat.
+As a client, I have been on their boats and talked with them at conferences, fly club events, and boat docks.
+Over the last two decades, the most common complaint I have heard from fly fishing guides is that 80% of their clients cannot get the job done with their fly casting.
+Guides express frustration with their client's accuracy, distance, and overall fly fishing skills in the boat.

 The second most common guide complaint I hear is that their clients do not listen to the guide's fly casting instructions on the boat.
 You can imagine what happens when I pursue this complaint by questioning how and what casting instructions fly fishing guides provide.

-In my Beyond Catching approach to fly casting instruction, I address these challenging guide instructions and client casting/fishing issues.
+I address these challenging guide instructions and client casting/fishing issues in my Beyond Catching approach to fly casting instruction.
 My Everglades Fly Fishing Guide services and fly casting instruction start on the grass and then move on to the water.
-My casting instruction emphasizes a “Drills to Skills” approach where we start by assessing your goals and current fly casting skill level.
-This serves as the foundation upon which we will develop casting drills you can practice to make perfect.
+My casting instruction emphasizes a "Drills to Skills" approach where we start by assessing your goals and current fly casting skill level.
+This is the foundation upon which we will develop casting drills you can practice to make perfect.
 We start with the basics and build your casting stroke so that you can better control your fly line loops, improve your accuracy, increase your overall distance, and have more fun in all kinds of fresh and saltwater fly fishing conditions.

 World Class Fly Casting Instruction